msp-tech/code-of-conduct/README.md

 * Kevin Marx (kevin)
 * Chris Arcand (chris)
+* Jon Phenow (jphenow)

 The MSPTech Slack instance is first and foremost a place to connect and chat with other members of the local tech community and _not_ a recruiting tool.
 Please refrain from posting available positions at your company anywhere but the #jobs channel.
+Cold messaging users with spam DMs about your business will not be tolerated.